bigfix/developer.bigfix.com/site/reference/types/dictionary.md

 # type: dictionary

-The &lt;dictionary&lt; inspectors provide access to an XML dictionary as used in .plist (property list) files.
+The &lt;dictionary&gt; inspectors provide access to an XML dictionary as used in .plist (property list) files.

 # array &lt;string&gt; of &lt;dictionary&gt; : array